 The Middle East is the strongest portal for dark energy on the planet.

-The only explanation that I could find for Raglan’s source of information about the dark portals was from a 2008 blog post.
-One of her clients told her.
-Sound familiar?
 The dark energy comes like an elevator and likes to hang out in the Middle East.
 If this is the “strongest portal for dark energy on the planet” as she claims, how does she arrive at that conclusion?
 How is she measuring the portal strength?
 Where are the other portals?
 Does she have any scientific facts or evidence to back this up?
 I could not find any and I doubt anyone else can either.

 It’s easy and requires almost zero effort!
 Simply imagine a bubble of white light (made of hard plastic!?!) around the Middle East and energize it with gold light and energy… I am not sure if her followers in the UK need to buy an adapter to energize their energy.